-When you participate in a 401k plan, you and your employer contribute a prearranged sum of money to your account each pay period.
-The money you contribute to your 401k is always 100 percent yours but you must be fully vested to claim all of the money your employer contributes.
-Vesting typically takes three to six years depending on your company’s plan.
+When you participate in a 401(k) plan, you and your employer contribute a prearranged sum of money to your account each pay period.
+The money you contribute to your 401(k) is always 100% yours but you must be fully vested to claim all of the money your employer contributes.
+Vesting typically takes three to five years depending on your company’s plan.

 Fully vested, by definition, means that you own all the funds in your account.
 During the time period that it takes to become fully vested, you can be partially vested.
-Being partially vested means that you don’t own all of the funds your employer has contributed but you might own a certain portion depending on how long you’ve worked for your employer.
+Being partially vested means that you don’t own all of the funds your employer has contributed but you might own a certain portion depending on how long you’ve worked for your employer and its vesting schedule.

 What Are Vesting Schedules?